 Additionally, adrenal-specific botanicals further complement the stress reducing properties of the B-complex vitamins.
 The adaptogenic herbs Rhodiola rosea and Panax ginseng help promote physiological equilibrium and improve the body’s resistance to stress.

 These herbs also help balance the production of the adrenal-stimulating hormones adrenocorticotropic hormone (ACTH) and the production of corticosterone, so the adrenal glands themselves can attain a state of recovery.

-Lastly, the herb ashwaghanda helps to increase adrenal gland function, along with the amino acid complex N-acetyl-l-tyrosine that can serve as a precursor to adrenal hormone production.
+Lastly, the herb Ashwagandha helps to support the adrenals and the HPA axis, along with the amino acid complex N-acetyl-l-tyrosine that can serve as a precursor to adrenal hormone production.

 Adrenal B Complex is a uniquely formulated product, which makes it an important part of any adrenal support protocol.

 It can also be used as needed, when you feel like you need an energy boost, during a long workweek or period of stress, or for long periods of athletic training.